-This means that in some cases your document will be unchanged after inserting pages.
 For example, import 10 pages of text into the default master frame of a new document.
 Now if you insert 5 pages before page 1, you will create a 15 page document.
 However, the last 5 pages will be blank and therefore automatically deleted.
 So the final document will be the same as the original!

-Note that if the last 5 pages had contained any additional objects, they would not be deleted.
+If the last 5 pages had contained any additional objects, they would not be deleted.
+The pages 11 to 15 would then only have those objects and no text on those pages in the master frame.